-Newly retired driver Fernando Alonso has been established as one of the best drivers of his generation.
-The Spaniard was one driver who should never be underestimated.
-Even in a car that was not up to standard, he would wring out every ounce of performance and put it in places where it should not be.
+Fernando Alonso has been established as one of the best drivers of his generation.
+The Spaniard is one driver who should never be underestimated.
+Even in a car that was not up to the mark, he would wring out every ounce of performance and put it in places where it should not be.

-He made his debut in 2001 driving for Minardi at the time.
-It was also the same year the Kimi Raikkonen made his debut.
-In 2002, he joined forces with Renault in the capacity of a test driver for Renault before graduating to a race seat in 2003.
+He made his debut in 2001 driving for Minardi.
+It was also the same year that Kimi Raikkonen made his debut.
+In 2002, he joined forces with Renault in the capacity of a test driver before graduating to a race seat in 2003.

 After winning two back-to-back championships, he moved to McLaren.
 However, he returned to Renault a year later.
 In 2010, he joined Ferrari and raced for them until 2014.
-Finally, he returned back to McLaren in 2015 and stayed with them until he retired earlier this year.
+Finally, he returned to McLaren in 2015 and stayed with them until his retirement in 2018.

-Fernando Alonso is a double-world champion with the Renault F1 team.
-The maiden podium came in 2003 in just his second race for Renault at the Malaysian GP.
+Fernando Alonso is a double-World Champion with the Renault F1 team.
+His maiden podium came in 2003 in what was just his second race for Renault at the Malaysian Grand Prix.

-Later that year, the maiden win would follow at the Hungarian GP.
-He bagged a few more podiums in 2004 and in 2005, he wrestled the championship away from Michael Schumacher.
-That year, he won by a hefty 21 points from Kimi Raikkonen and Michael Schumacher was a further 60 points away.
+Later that year, the maiden win would follow at the Hungarian Grand Prix.
+He bagged a few more podiums in 2004.
+And in 2005, he wrestled the championship away from Michael Schumacher.
+That year, he won by a hefty 21 points ahead of Kimi Raikkonen, and Michael Schumacher was held off by a 60 point void.

 2006 was a bit closer between him and Michael, with 13 points separating them.
-In 2007, Lewis Hamilton happened and it was a tumultuous year for Alonso and new team, McLaren.
+In 2007, Lewis Hamilton happened, and it was a tumultuous year for Alonso and his new team, McLaren.

-Beyond that year, the win count began to slowly dry up for the Spaniard.
-In 10 years he only picked up 13 wins.
+Beyond that year, the win well gradually began to dry up for the Spaniard.
+He only picked up 13 wins across 10 years.
 The 2013 Spanish Grand Prix was his last win for Ferrari and in Formula One.

-Alonso is sponsored by Kimoa, Adidas, Logitech and many more brands.
 He is 39th on the Forbes list of Highest-Paid Athletes in 2018.
 He gets around $1 million in endorsements and a salary of $33 million.
 Fernando Alonso often sports cool sunglasses, which are made by his own fashion brand- Kimoa, a brand that he is sponsored by.